 - Flashlight or headlamp — January nights are dark and long

 Layering works better than packing one heavy coat.
 You'll warm up quickly on the trails and need to peel a layer, then want it back when you stop to take photos at the falls.
 A base layer, fleece, and a wind-resistant outer shell gives you flexibility.
+For trail-by-trail details on what to expect underfoot, our Hocking Hills hiking guide covers each trailhead — the same terrain applies in winter.

 Don't forget your swimsuit.
 The heated indoor pool at Pool House Lodge is open every day of the year.
 A January morning swim or an evening in the hot tub is one of the best parts of a winter stay here — and guests who forget their suits always regret it.